Seraphli/obsidian-aggregator/README.md

 ![preview](docs/preview.png)

-A collection of annotator blocks with the `#question` tag.
+A collection of annotator blocks with tags.

 ![annotator-preview](docs/annotator-preview.png)